Early Life and Education of Elizabeth II: A Complete Timeline

 1960: Princess Margaret's Marriage to Antony Armstrong-Jones

-1960: Adoption of the Mountbatten-Windsor Surname
+1960: Adoption of Mountbatten-Windsor Surname

 In 1960, the surname Mountbatten-Windsor was adopted for Philip and Elizabeth's male-line descendants who do not carry royal titles.
-This decision incorporated Philip's family name into the lineage of the royal family.

-1961: Tour of Cyprus, India, Pakistan, Nepal, and Iran
+1961: Tours of Cyprus, India, Pakistan, Nepal, Iran and Ghana

 March 1964: Birth of Prince Edward